pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/on_premises.md

 You will need to use a PV with enough space for the metadata associated with the data you plan to store in Pachyderm.

 !!!
 Warning
-    The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your cloud provider, and disk generation, you may need to oversize the volume significantly to insure enough IOPS (i.e. 500G for EBS gp2, 50G for GCP ssd).
+    The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your cloud provider, and disk generation, you may need to oversize the volume significantly to ensure enough IOPS (i.e. 500G for EBS gp2, 50G for GCP ssd).

 ##### Creating the PV